peteraba/d5/README.md

 ### Convert Excel to Plain JSON

 Convert excel file into a json file.
+Optionally you can define how many entries to process.
+(8 in all the examples below.)

 ```bash
 # .ods to .json, 8 columns processed, file saved into parser/fixture/gerdict.json